jorgemiguelcordeiro/Deep-Learning/Detecting_face_mask_project/README.md

 # **1 - Introduction & Task Definition**
-This project develops a Deep Learning model to classify mask usage based on images of people.
+This project developed a Deep Learning model to classify mask usage based on images of people.
 The objective is to automate the detection of correct mask placement using a model that, when combined with a camera, can determine whether individuals are wearing masks properly before granting access to restricted areas.
+This is a very common project, so there are similar projects to this.
+This was developed before my master's degree DL project with the purpose of acquiring and learning some of the practices that should be implemented in this field.

 # **2 - Data Description**
 The dataset consists of four categories: